iamsadhik/calculator/README.md

 # calculator

- Bhai thoda sa sabr karo... work in progress..
+ if code doesn't work in vs code...Try it out in Code pen..